slint-ui/slint/docs/langref.md

 Arrays are currently only supported in `for` expressions. `[1, 2, 3]` is an array of integers.
 All the types in the array have to be of the same type.
-It is usefull to have arrays of objects.
+It is useful to have arrays of objects.
 An Object is between curly braces: `{ a: 12, b: "hello"}`.

 ## Statements